Want to get in touch about transforming your house into an extraordinary home? Contact firstname.lastname@example.org, call 01245 326500 or visit us.

-Your autumn garden room maintenance check list
+Your autumn garden room maintenance check list29 Sep

 How much maintenance does an orangery or garden room need to keep it looking as good as new?
 We say that a little bit of care and effort on a regular basis will go a long way to saving you money and keeping your garden room looking brand new.
-Autumn is the ideal season for giving your garden room a bit of TLC, and our bi-monthly maintenance check list shows exactly how easy it is to care for your garden room.
+Autumn is the ideal season for giving your garden room a bit of TLC, and our bi-annual maintenance check list shows exactly how easy it is to care for your garden room.

 It’s finished.
 Finally, after months of researching and planning, you have your own dream garden room extension standing resplendent in your garden, glistening in the sunshine.
 You’ve been peeking out your window for weeks, watching the team of builders and carpenters as they install your beautifully crafted timber extension.
 You’re very much ready to host your first cocktail evening, with friends calling you up every few days asking if they can come over to be the first to see it.
 It’s exactly as you imagined it would be, and you love how clean and fresh it looks.